bentrueman/fffprocessr/README.md

 date; the user-specified focus step is excluded from this calculation.

-After combining the UV-MALS and ICP-MS data, use `correct_baseline()` to perform a linear baseline correction with left and right endpoints.
+After combining the UV-MALS and ICP-MS data, use `correct_baseline()` to perform a linear baseline correction, choosing left and right endpoints to yield fractograms with zero baselines.

     data <- combine_fff(
       icp_data,